The refundable

 Tax Tip: For 2010 home

-purchases, the credit can be claimed on either your 2009 or 2010 tax
+purchases, the credit could have been claimed on either your 2009 or 2010 tax

-qualify for a higher credit on the 2010 return if your income is lower.
+qualified for a higher credit on the 2010 return if your income was lower.